Ticket balance: History

-In the earliest days of American presidential elections, the President and Vice President were technically elected on the same ballot, with the person receiving the most votes becoming the President and the person with the second most votes becoming the Vice President.
-When this system proved unwieldy, the Twelfth Amendment was passed in 1804 providing that the President and Vice President be elected on different ballots.
+In the earliest days of American presidential elections, the president and vice president were technically elected on the same Electoral College ballot.
+The person receiving the most electoral votes becoming the president and the person with the second most votes becoming the vice president.
+When this system proved unwieldy, the Twelfth Amendment was passed in 1804 providing that the Electoral College use different ballots for president and vice president.

 Most elections before the American Civil War featured a Northerner paired with a Southerner or vice versa.
 After the Civil War, geographical balance between North and South became less critical but would remain a factor well into the 20th century, especially in the Democratic Party.
 In the 20th century, an increased interest in the Electoral College led many presidential candidates to choose vice presidential candidates from populous states with large numbers of electoral votes.
 It was hoped that voters in this state could be swayed by having a favorite son on the ticket.

 Later in the 20th century, ideological balance became more prominent with a very liberal or conservative presidential candidate often paired with a more moderate vice presidential candidate or vice versa to bring more widespread appeal.
 Other factors came to prominence in the late 20th century such as gender, religion, age and other issues.
 The trend has continued in recent times, although it is less of a predictable science.
 In 1992, Bill Clinton of Arkansas, seen as a more moderate Democrat, chose the more liberal Al Gore of neighboring Tennessee as his running mate.
 However, they were both white Protestant southerners from the baby boomer generation, and most political analysts saw them as similar in political ideology.
 This brought little in the way of ticket balancing.

 In 2000, Al Gore chose the centrist Joe Lieberman, a Jewish Democrat from Connecticut who had been one of the first people to criticize President Clinton for his scandal with Monica Lewinsky.
 Four years later, John Kerry of Massachusetts chose John Edwards of North Carolina, which was widely seen as an appeal to Southern voters who traditionally would not have supported a Northeasterner such as Kerry without the geographic balance that Edwards could bring.
-Also, Edwards, still serving his first term in the Senate, was regarded by many as an "outsider" with a youthful appeal; two characteristics that Kerry, a 60-year-old four-term Senator, was unable to acquire.
+Also, Edwards, still serving his first term in the Senate, was regarded by many as an "outsider" with a youthful appeal; two characteristics that Kerry, a 60-year-old four-term senator, was unable to acquire.